Brayden-L/Brayden-L.github.io/_posts/2023-03-10-Linear Regression Routes.md

 **Route** - String.
 Name of route. high cardinality but not necessarily unique.
 Likely not a particularly useful predictor, but an important human-interpretable reference for talking about any specific entry.

 **Location** - String.
-Series of sub-locations listed from from "leaf" to "root".
+Series of sub-locations listed from "leaf" to "root".
 Useful to create categorical groupings of entries in close proximity.

 **Area Latitude** - Float.
 Latitude of terminal sub-location.
 Useful for plotting geo-spatial data.
 Likely high correlation with leaf of location string.